The Spring to Come: Part one – Glass Houses

 Cezary Baryka is a teenager growing up in Baku in a well-off household with both parents.
 As World War I breaks out and his father loses his grip on his son due to departure, Cezary begins to rebel against his mother and stops attending classes due to the communist revolution in his hometown.
 In the beginning, he is devoted to the cause but later begins drifting apart from other revolutionaries, due to their violent means of exerting control.
 As his mother dies due to mandatory labor and food shortages, a conflict breaks out between Tatars (a term then used in the region specifically to refer to Azerbaijanis) and Armenians.
-His rebellious world view begins to fade away upon seeing the dead body of a beautiful woman.
+His rebellious world view begins to fade away upon seeing the dead body of a beautiful Armenian woman.
 He becomes firm in his belief that revolution brings about suffering.
 Later, he is reunited with his father – believed to be dead – who is eager to revisit Poland.
 During the journey, his father convinces his son that Poland has become a land of progress and prosperity.
 Shortly after his father's death, Cezary Baryka reaches Poland and is disappointed by his sight – Poland is devastated by the war and isn't the utopia his father prophesied.